 The country’s investment in EVs is not new.
 Its postwar gasoline shortage gave birth to a small EV industry that in 1947 produced the Nissan Tama, an adorable cream-colored two-door mini-car.
 Now, Japan’s auto industry is famous for the world-dominating Toyota Prius, the bestselling hybrid ever, and the Nissan Leaf, which is cruising toward sales of half a million.

-The government offers generous incentives, which stretch back to the 1990s, when it offered a 50% purchase subsidy.
-These days, the incentives are less enticing, but zero-emissions vehicle buyers still qualify for a grant of between $3,000 and $7,700, depending on the vehicle’s range.
-They also get half off the auto tax and a waiver of the tonnage tax.
+The government has offered generous incentives since the 1990s, when there was a 50% purchase subsidy.
+These days, the incentives are less enticing, but zero-emissions vehicle buyers still qualify for a grant $7,300 dollars after the government doubled its offered subsidies at the end of 2020, depending on the vehicle’s range.
+The most generous subsidy offered today is up to $11,400 for FCEVs.

-Japan also has an extensive network of more than 40,000 charging stations, more than the number of gas stations, and there are plans to have a charge point every 15 km.
+The country also has a network of more than 18,000 charging stations, and there are plans to have a charge point every 15 km.

 Lastly, the country is also considering cradle-to-grave implications of EVs.
 4R Energy Corporation, a joint venture between Nissan and Sumitomo Corp, has opened a battery recycling plant to refurbish Leaf batteries in the town of Namie, devasted by an earthquake in 2011.
 Toyota intends to reuse retired batteries to power freezers and ovens in Japan’s 7-Eleven convenience stores.

 Two countries where EV numbers are expected to skyrocket in the next few years are India and Indonesia, both in terms of manufacturing and consumption.
 Both countries have a burgeoning middle class and a desire to either increase or start a domestic EV manufacturing industry.
 But an obstacle stands in the way – relations with China.